 A family member told CPJ in late 2018 that authorities refused Alsingace visits as well as access to medical treatment, toiletries, and hygienic products, including caps for his crutches.
 (In September 2020, Alsingace was finally given caps but they broke within a week, the family member told CPJ that same month.)
 The family member said Alsingace fainted from vertigo in October 2018 but that authorities still refused to transfer him to a prison clinic.

 In August 2019, Alsingace began suffering chest pain, which spread to his shoulder and hand and he also experienced shaking in his left hand, the family member told CPJ in September 2019.
 According to the family member, Jaw Prison’s doctor told him that he had a serious heart problem.
 As of late 2019, he was scheduled for an appointment with a heart specialist at a military hospital, but authorities refused to take him because he would not report to the hospital in his prison uniform, the family member said.
-The family member told CPJ that as of September 2020, Alsingace has still not been able to see a heart specialist, nor has he been able to access medication to treat his heart issue.
+In 2020, the family member told CPJ that the denial of care for the journalist’s heart issues continued.

 Alsingace has had a similar denial of care for bone pain.
 In 2019, he had an appointment with a bone specialist but was not allowed to go because guards refused to let him unless he wore arm and leg shackles, despite needing crutches to walk.
 In February 2020, Alsingace had an appointment with a bone specialist but was again not allowed to see the doctor for the same reason, the family member said.

 CPJ was unable to determine if Alsingace still suffered from chest pain and bone pain as of late 2021, though his family member said that he continued to be denied visits with medical specialists, without specifying which kind.